KamilaHase/Berries-Nearby/README.md

  The functionality may be expanded, connected to notification and chat functionalities.
  - It would be very nice to have a **list of already presented offers** that has expired or has been "muted" instead of deleted.
 That way the user can "reactivate" old offers and he/she would´t need to add all offer information again.
 - Option to be added as **"interested" in this offer**, therefore added into a group of interested users and be informed on time and clearly about any additional changes of this specific offer.
+- Currently there is no option to restore password or username in case the user forgets one of these information needed for sign in.
+Left for future development.
+- Currently there is no special order added for displaying offers and offers appear in the order they have been added to database.
+It would be more practical to display offer according to certain filter, e.g. date, or expire date.
+- When the action "delete offer" or "delete category" (for admin), it would be practical to show some information about what exactly is being deleted.
+Currently if farmer would have more offers published and accidentaly clicks on other than desired offer, he/she would't have any check functionality of which one is the offer being deleted.
+The same applies for deleting a category for admin.
+- Admin should be given the option to change location categories and add new location.
+From time limited reasons these have not been implemented.

  - **chat functions**:
     - chat functions directly **among the users** could help immensely the entire interaction among them.
 The input of adding contact and letting people contact themselves is not a perfect solution but serves the current purposes.
 Good option would be if each farmer who is posting and offer could **create a group** of people "interested" in his offer and moderate this group such providing information about the amount of fruits left, or adjusting time of pick up.